benpollarduk/ktvn/README.md

 ```
 Each choice can have multiple options.
 Each option has an optional script specified by the **does** keyword.
 Notice the use of the **flags** class.
 A single instance of Flags exists for each game and can be used to pass values
 between steps.
 Each flag has a string key and a boolean value.
-If a flag does not exist when it is read false will be
+If a flag does not exist when it is read then false will be
-returned.
+returned as default.
 In this
-case a flag is set to indicate that the user picked an option.
+case a flag is set to register the option that the user picked.

 ### decision ###
 decision is very similar to choice, but allows the step to be named.
 This is useful if the story needs to jump to this step.